kamranayub/awesome-deved/README.md

 ## Tools

 - [Docusaurus](https://docusaurus.io/) - Docusaurus is a static-site generator.
 It builds a single-page application with fast client-side navigation, leveraging the full power of React to make your site interactive.
 It provides out-of-the-box documentation features but can be used to create any kind of site (personal website, product, blog, marketing landing pages, etc).
-- [Orchid](https://orchid.run/) - Orchid lets you publish all your wikis, changelogs, blogs, code comments and more.
-We'll even deploy it for you too, so you can stop fussing over tooling and focus on your project.
 - [Smooth DOC](https://smooth-doc.com/) - A ready-to-use Gatsby theme to build docs for all your projects.
 Smooth DOC makes documentation easy.

 # Games